adithya/pockethealth/README.md

 You choose to run the API calls through the command line, or using the repo's [Insomnia](https://insomnia.rest/) [collection](https://github.com/adithya/pockethealth/blob/main/PocketHealth_Challenge_Insomnia_Collection.json).

+After uploading the image using the POST endpoint, you will recieve a GUID in response, this GUID is the {id} that is used for subsequent API requests.

 ### Upload a DICOM File

 **Endpoint** `POST /dicom`